tum-pbs/pbdl-book/overview-optconv.md

 \end{aligned}$$ (newton-step-size-conv)

 Due to $H^T = H$, we've moved $H^{-\frac{1}{2}}$ inside the integral in line 2.
 In line 4, we've pulled $s,t$ and $\lambda$ out of the integrals as much as possible, in addition to applying the special Lipschitz condition.
-The last three lines just simplify the terms, express the occurences of $H$ in terms of $\epsilon$, and evaluate the integrals.
+The last three lines just simplify the terms, express the occurrences of $H$ in terms of $\epsilon$, and evaluate the integrals.
 This leaves us with a cubic form in terms of $\lambda$, the step size.
 Most importantly, the first, linear term is negative, and hence will dominate for small $\lambda$.
 With this we've shown that the step will be negative for sufficiently small $\lambda$:

 $$L(x + \lambda \Delta) = L(x) -  \lambda \epsilon +\frac{\lambda^2 \epsilon}{2} + \frac{ \lambda^3 \mathcal L ~ \epsilon^{\frac{3}{2}} }{6}$$ (newton-ss-final)